The browsing platform for the rss’d of us

-Rather than combining information sources into a single homogonous list, they appear as cards, each displaying a list of items and functioning as a column.
+Rather than combining information sources into a single humoungus and homogenous list, they appear as cards, each displaying a list of items/stories and functioning as a column.
 Cards are as visually distinct as possible, almost like mini-sites.

 Feeds enter RSS Deck via RSS/Atom/JSONFeed formats, scraped web pages, and APIs.
 Each is branded and configured by the user who added it to the system — its curator — for instant recognition and to best display its content.

-Images from the James Webb Space Telescope, for example, should be displayed differently than headlines and blurbs from The Wall Street Journal’s op-ed section.
+Images from the James Webb Space Telescope, for example, are best displayed differently than headlines and blurbs from say The Wall Street Journal’s op-ed section.
 These curated designs can then be adapted by individual users for their own use.